LibreNico/bibbeeptimer/README.md

-# BibBeep - run race timer
+# BibBeep - run race timer by joggans.be

-Open source bib scanning and timing software made by the joggans.be club
+Open source bib scanning (via barcode scanner or keyboard) and timing software made by the [Joggans](https://www.joogans.be) club